Jenna Abrams, Russia’s Clown Troll Princess, Duped the Mainstream Media and the World

 That was the plan all along.

-Congressional investigators working with social media companies have since confirmed that Abrams wasn’t who she said she was.
+Congressional investigators working with social-media companies have since confirmed that Abrams wasn’t who she said she was.

 Her account was the creation of employees at the Internet Research Agency, or the Russian government-funded “troll farm,” in St. Petersburg.